Updated December 22nd, 2020

 Criminal offences can make foreigners inadmissible to Canada.
 In our previous post, we went over the most common reason for denied entry to Canada – DUI.
-However, can felons visit Canada?
+However, can a felon visit Canada?
 What if you have committed a more serious crime like arson or narcotics trafficking?
+Can a felon drive through Canada to Alaska?
 Does the legislation have anything to say about US felons or other foreign nationals with serious offences visiting Canada?

 What is serious criminality?

 This is covered under the Immigration and Refugee Protection Act (IRPA).
 Serious criminality is when a foreign national has been convicted of an offence outside Canada, that would carry a maximum prison sentence of at least 10 years if committed inside Canada.
 In this case, they are deemed inadmissible due to serious criminality.
 Unlike other indictable offences with lesser sentences, they cannot be deemed rehabilitated after 10 years.